 As South Canterbury’s only city and port, Timaru dominates the region.

 In 1853 the Rhodeses bought land behind Caroline Bay and laid out a town.
 In 1856 the government surveyed a second town to the south, but because of its superior landing places it was the brothers’ town that prospered.
 Eventually, the two settlements merged.
-When Canterbury politician Henry Sewell visited Timaru in 1856 his reaction was gloomy: ‘Timaru is a miserable apology for a shipping place without wood or water.
+When the Christchurch-based politician Henry Sewell visited Timaru in 1856, his reaction was unflattering: ‘Timaru is a miserable apology for a shipping place without wood or water.
 Nothing will ever spring up there but a public-house, a store and a woolshed.’
 1

-But other runholders began to use the beach to ship stores in and wool out, and in 1857 Belfield Woollcombe was appointed the settlement’s first official.
+But other runholders began to use the beach to ship stores in and wool out, and in 1857 Belfield Woollcombe was appointed as government agent, an all-purpose official.

 The first significant boost to Timaru came in January 1859 when 100 British settlers arrived on the Strathallan.
-They were joined by a further 360 immigrants between 1862 and 1863.
+They were joined by a further 360 immigrants in 1862–63.
 By 1866 the town had a population of 1,000, and it became a borough in 1868.

 The population doubled in the 1870s, then stagnated.
-But from 1896 until 1911 there was relatively high growth, linked to increased farming in the region.
+From 1896 until 1911 there was relatively high growth, linked to more intensive farming in the region.
 Timaru became a city in 1948.

-By the late 1860s Timaru’s leaders realised the landing services, which required double-handling of cargo, were restricting the port’s growth.
+By the late 1860s Timaru’s leaders realised that the landing services, which required double-handling of cargo, were restricting the port’s growth.
 They initiated plans for an artificial harbour to provide wharves and a safe haven for ships.
-Opponents thought that because Christchurch’s port at Lyttelton was soon to be linked by rail south to Timaru, a local harbour was unnecessary.
+Opponents thought that because Christchurch’s port at Lyttelton was soon to be linked to Timaru by rail, a local harbour was unnecessary.
 But the scheme went ahead, as advocates believed that without its own harbour, the town would decline.

 The port survived both the decline of coastal trade and attempts to concentrate overseas shipping at major ports.
 An all-weather meat loader was built in 1963–67.
 A second northern breakwater allowed land to be reclaimed for cargo storage and a fish processing factory.

 The building of the harbour changed the coastline at Timaru dramatically.
-Shingle accumulated south of the harbour, and this new area was used for grain and wool stores and oil tanks.
-North of the harbour, sand piled up at the foot of clay cliffs to form the beach of Caroline Bay.
+Shingle accumulated south of the harbour, and this new land was used for grain and wool stores and oil tanks.
+North of the harbour, sand piled up under the clay cliffs to form the beach of Caroline Bay.

 South Canterbury’s northern and southern boundaries were large, snow-fed rivers that were difficult for early travellers to cross.